Cancellation Watch Column:

 This is an interesting option for people to view episodes of a show, and it’s the one that I personally believe has the most chance of changing the current model.
 I haven’t seen too much in the way of numbers around episode downloads, but I’m guessing that this is one means that fans could target to help keep a show alive.
 Purchasing episodes represents a direct revenue stream for the networks, and if large numbers of fans buy episodes, that could potentially help keep a low rated show afloat.
 I also believe that pre-funding a season is a viable means to keep a show from getting cancelled (more on that at this link), but haven’t seen this proven yet.

 With the ever fractured viewing audience leading to declining ratings (more on that in the next topic), the broadcast networks and cable channels are looking for other sources of revenue to supplement and/or replace advertising dollars.
 This usually comes in the form of international financing as well as partnerships with international channels and/or the streaming services.
 The international financing usually involves investors from overseas who have an interest in first-run syndication of a series worldwide.
 Shows that have benefited from this include Hannibal (NBC), Beauty and the Beast (CW), and Under the Dome (CBS).
-In addition, international channels have partnered with U.S. networks to share production costs and they will typically air the show simultaneously in each country (or pretty close).
+In addition, international channels have partnered with U.S. networks to share production costs and they will typically air the show simultaneously (or pretty close) in each country.
 We have seen that with the British Channel 4 partnering with AMC on Humans and the the Canadian Space Channel partnering with Syfy on Dark Matter and Killjoys.
 And the streaming services are getting into this as well, working out deals for exclusive streaming of episodes after the live broadcast on television.
 CBS partnered with Amazon on Under the Dome and Extent and the same network partnered with Netflix on Zoo.
-This doesn’t keep the shows on the air indefinitely as Hannibal and Under the Dome have since been cancelled, but it has allowed many of these shows to last longer than if they had to rely on the Nielsen ratings.
+This doesn’t keep the shows on the air indefinitely (the latter three have all since been cancelled), but it has allowed many of these shows to last longer than if they had to rely on the Nielsen ratings alone.

 What is the Ratings-pocalypse?

-The too-much-TV era has given us a glut of original scripted shows on the broadcast networks, cable channels, streaming services, internet, etc., and the obvious impact is that the ratings number are experiencing a severe decline.
-The broadcast nets are currently renewing shows at levels that would previously have assured cancellation (especially during the 2015-16 season), while the cable channels keep “ratings noise” shows going that are pulling 0.4 scores based on the overnights or below.
+The Peak TV era has given us a glut of original scripted shows on the broadcast networks, cable channels, streaming services, internet, etc., and the obvious impact is that the ratings number are experiencing a severe decline.
+The broadcast nets are currently renewing shows at levels that would previously have assured cancellation, while the cable channels keep “ratings noise” shows going that are pulling 0.2 scores based on the overnights or below.
 This will only get worse in the current environment with so many new shows available for viewing, and the eventual bursting of the bubble could lead to major changes in the current television landscape (more on that at this link).

 Why do science fiction and fantasy shows get cancelled more often than other shows?